How to help keep your gut healthy

 If daily stresses mean you’ve gone off food or feel a bit bloated then try not to worry about it, as this might make things worse.
 Eat small regular meals and nibble on healthy snacks to help keep your energy levels up and not overload your body.
 It’s important to be kind to your body when you’re feeling stressed, so reach for the fruit, veg and nuts rather than crisps, chocolate and coffee!
 Alcohol, fizzy drinks and caffeine can increase anxiety levels if you’re already feeling stressed, so try de-caff options or herbal tea instead.
 Remember to keep your fluid intake up be drinking plenty of water.

 If you’re a smoker then stopping can help prevent acid reflux and heartburn.
-If you’re looking for ways to stop smoking then take a look at our Stop For Good Service.

 Regular exercise can also help keep your gut in tip top shape, as physical activity increases blood flow to all of your muscles – including your gut!
 It’s recommended that adults should get at least 150 minutes of regular exercise a week, so why not try that gym class you’ve always wanted to do?

 We’re not just talking about what you put in your body, but how you do it!
 It’s important not to rush your food and to make sure you chew it properly – no matter how much of a rush you are in.
 Other top tips include:

 • Don’t overeat – reduce your portion size or try eating four to five smaller meals a day, rather than three big ones